MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/orientation.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
-# Simulate device orientation
+# Simulate device orientation with the Sensors tool

-Simulate different device orientations from Microsoft Edge DevTools.
+Simulate different device orientations from within DevTools.

 <!--todo: update device orientation section when available -->